 make checkconsumes 592.2 second before this change and 595.4 after - less than 1 percent, so that I suppose, difference is negligible.

 - introduce st_shift to optimize Hash#shift

-#13 Updated by Yura Sokolov almost 3 years ago
+#13 Updated by Yura Sokolov about 3 years ago

 Add couple of commits to pull request https://github.com/ruby/ruby/pull/107 :